isovector/certainty-by-construction/src/book/1-agda.lagda.md

     have noticed a little number 0 in the left margin gutter of each code block.
     This indicates how many spaces should precede each line of the code block.

-:   If a block of code is at the same relative indent level as the last one,
+:   If the first line of block of code is at the same relative indent level as
-    we'll just mark the column depth in the gutter.
+    the last line of the previous one, we'll just mark the column depth in the gutter.
 However, if the indentation has increased, we'll draw attention to it with a $\rightarrowbar$ symbol.
 Likewise, if the indentation has decreased, we'll use a $\barleftarrow$ symbol.

 :   Thus, you might see $\rightarrowbar$ 2, meaning that the indentation of this
     block has increased such that the leftmost character should be 2 spaces away